-HINT: This utility is for use with Novell® legacy, queue-based print services. iPrint and Novell Distributed Print ServicesTM (NDPS®) are the default and preferred print system in NetWare 6.
+HINT: This utility is for use with Novell legacy, queue-based print services. iPrint is the default and preferred print system in NetWare 6.5.
 Queue-based printing is fully supported in NetWare 6, which allows your users to continue printing as they always have until you complete the transition to NDPS.